-The Organization has evaluated subsequent events through May 15, 2020, the date the consolidated financial statements were available to be issued.
 On January 30, 2020, the World Health Organization ("WHO") announced a global health emergency because of a new strain of coronavirus originating in Wuhan, China (the "COVID-19 outbreak") and the risks to the international community as the virus spreads globally beyond its point of origin.
 In March 2020, the WHO classified the COVID-19 outbreak as a pandemic, based on the rapid increase in exposure globally.

 The full impact of the COVID-19 outbreak continues to evolve as of the date of this report.
 As such, it is uncertain as to the full magnitude that the pandemic will have on the Organization's financial condition, liquidity, and future results of operations.
-Management is actively monitoring the global situation and the impact on its financial condition, liquidity, tenants, industry, and workforce.
-Given the daily evolution of the COVID-19 outbreak and the global responses to curb its spread, the Organization is not able to estimate the effects of the COVID-19 outbreak on its results of operations, financial condition, or liquidity for fiscal year 2020.
+As part of the CARES Act, the Organization received \$1,395,016 in relief funds from the pool of funds distributed to Medicare providers.
+This is reflected in Federal grants on the Consolidated Statements of Activities.
+Management is actively monitoring the global situation and the impact on its financial condition, liquidity, operations, suppliers, industry, and workforce.
+Given the daily evolution of the COVID-19 outbreak and the global responses to curb its spread, the Organization is not able to estimate the effects of the COVID-19 outbreak on its results of operations, financial condition, or liquidity for 2021.

-Although the Organization cannot estimate the length or gravity of the impact of the COVID-19 outbreak at this time, if the pandemic continues, it may have an adverse effect on the Organization's results of future operations, financial position, and liquidity in fiscal year 2020.
-As a result of the COVID-19 outbreak, the Organization has temporarily closed its Adult day services operations.
-Additionally, as part of the CARES Act, the Organization received approximately \$1,400,000 in relief funds from the pool of funds distributed to Medicare providers.
-No other events or transactions occurred during this period which require recognition or disclosure in the consolidated financial statements.
+Although the Organization cannot estimate the length or gravity of the impact of the COVID-19 outbreak at this time, if the pandemic continues, it may have an adverse effect on the Organization's results of future operations, financial position, and liquidity in 2021.